trananh91/Domain-Specific-Llama-SFT-for-Generative-AI-Q-A/model_ft/model_fine_tuning.md

 ## Fine-Tuning Environment: Nebius AI

-The fine-tuning process was conducted on **Nebius AI**, a powerful and scalable platform for machine learning workloads.
+The fine-tuning process was conducted using **Nebius AI**, a powerful and scalable platform for machine learning workloads.
 This environment was chosen for its capabilities in handling large-scale model training and its efficient resource management.

 ## Fine-Tuning Strategy: LoRA-based Supervised Fine-Tuning (SFT)